Whether your limited company is already formed or you are just getting started, you will need to be aware of the basics:

 One of the first things to do after the company has been formed is to open a bank account as this will be needed in order to receive money from trading.
 There are numerous banks that are all keen to open an account for you; however we don’t think that you’ll find a better option than our recommended bank, Cater Allen.

 Cater Allen offer free banking for the life of the account for up to 30 transactions per month.
 If you open the account through Nixon Williams then they will waive their minimum balance requirement.
+For more information on banking, you may find our Guide to setting up your business bank account useful.

 Register for Taxes

 There are three main taxes which you will need to ensure that the company is registered for: PAYE; VAT and Corporation Tax.
 In addition to this, any directors or shareholders (where dividend income stands to exceed £10,000) will need to register for a self-assessment tax return.
 PAYE and VAT registrations can be completed online via HMRC’s website immediately.
+For more information please visit our Contractor Tax page.

 There are three types of insurance that new businesses generally need to consider: